CivicActions/ssp-toolkit/docs/ssp.md

 Drupal has a manual ability to block IP addresses in cases where attacks bypass cloud protection.
 This is managed by CivicActions Operations.

-##### LINCS

-The LINCS Technology Project system is configured to reduce vulnerabilities in its operating system and applications to protect against Denial of Service (DoS) attacks.
-The LINCS support staff ensures the system is protected against or limits the effect of DoS attacks as specified in the Department of Education, Handbook for Information Security Incident Response and Reporting Procedures (Handbook OCIO-14).

 ### SC-7: Boundary Protection

 ##### Drupal

 Drupal, when deployed on SELinux in full enforcing mode, minimizes the number of services and computing nodes that are exposed to the Internet.
 Drupal employs both the AWS platform safeguards and the Drupal Watchdog module in monitoring and recording system events.
 All other computing nodes used in the system are isolated within AWS.

-##### LINCS

-The LINCS Technology Project system has monitored and controlled communications at the external boundary of the information system and at key internal boundaries within the system, where appropriate.
-The LINCS allocates publicly accessible information system components (e.g., public web servers) specific IP address and port combinations.
-Public access into the organization’s internal networks is prevented except as appropriately mediated.

 #### a